isc-projects/forge/doc/info.md

  Dependencies Installation
 ---------------------------
-Forge requires python 2.7.x, the latest Scapy (from git) and pytest (4.6.5 or newer).
+Forge requires python 3.9.x, the latest Scapy and pytest.
+We also recommend venv.
-Please see [requirements.txt](../requirements.txt) for details.
+We recommend newest versions, if not specified otherwise in [requirements.txt](../requirements.txt).

 You basically only need to do this:

 ```
 cd forge-source-code-path
-python -m virtualenv venv
+python3 -m venv venv
 source ./venv/bin/activate
 ./venv/bin/pip install -r requirements.txt
 ```

-Also you may want to install tcpdump for saving captures of every test.
+Also, you may want to install tcpdump for saving captures of every test.
 This step is optional and tcpdump usage is controlled via init_all.py

 ```
 $ sudo apt-get install tcpdump
 ```

  DUT dependencies requirements and configuration
 -------------------------------------------------